Stutimaha/CodeShode/README.md

 ## Integration of OpenAI and Textbase🌐

 CodeShode seamlessly integrates **OpenAI's GPT-3.5 Turbo** for generating engaging and contextually relevant responses, enhancing the user experience and maintaining immersion.

+**Codex** is leveraged to meticulously debug user-provided solutions to coding questions.
+This means that CodeShode not only understands code but also aids users in resolving coding issues effectively.

 **Textbase** acts as the communication conduit, managing user messages and relaying them to CodeShode's logic.
 The combination of these technologies results in dynamic and engaging interactions.